This is your chance to use STEAM skills to show or tell us how you overcame challenges, and were lifted up this year!

 How do I enter?

-While the contest is being launched on March 15th, the submission window will be March 29th – April 19th.
-A link to a form will be posted HERE when the window opens.
+You may enter by clicking on this link: STEAM Rises Up Contest Submission Form.
+The submission window will be March 29th – April 19th.
 Please note that the parameters for entries were intentionally left open so that all students are able to find something they feel happy to enter.
+If you have issues submitting your entry, please email firstname.lastname@example.org.
+If you have additional questions about the contest, email email@example.com.

 Why should I enter?